Saas Bina Sasural: Plot

 Maalti gets to know that she is pregnant and hence the family decides to bring Ganga Devi to stay with them and take care of her.
 Ganga Devi (called Naani Maa) is Pitaji's mother-in-law (Vimla’s mother).
 She is an orthodox person, who has great faith in Indian traditions but is tough and blunt in her approach.
 She sees that the family is having several problems with Nitika going to her job leaving Toasty alone to manage all the works with Maalti being pregnant.
 Naani Maa doesn't like this and hence asks Nitika to quit her job.
 But all family members disagree with this.

 In a misunderstanding between Toasty and Naani Maa, Naani Maa scolds her and hence Toasty leaves home.
 She meets an accident and goes in coma.
 But Naani Maa makes an Ayurvedic medicine for her and Toasty returns to her family.
 Still being weak, Nitika has to do all the household chores.
 Ved and Pashu fight over this and Ved plans to step out of the house.
 All family members convince Ved and Pashu to apologize to each other and then Ved returns home.

-One day Tej wins a lottery ticket of ₹1 crore but to prevent wedges in the family they donate the money to a hospital in the name of Vimla, after spending some.
-Later the Chaturvedis buy a new shop of 70 lakh but everything gets upside down when the owner cheats them and the market is sealed.
-Business was the primary income of the family and they are forced to search for service jobs, which they get after a series of hits and misses.
-Tej gets his job as a manager in a beauty parlour.
-His boss's daughter, Divya (Neha Jhulka) falls in love with Tej.
-After finding out that Tej is married she tries to separate Tej and Toasty, but in vain.
-And soon after this incident the market's seal is taken off, and they are able to restart their business in two shops!